New Polish PM brings same old government

 The only change was that the former finance minister kept his finance dossier, while the outgoing PM, Beata Szydlo, became a deputy PM without portfolio.

-Morawiecki focused on traditional values and the economy in his speech.
+Morawiecki focused on family values and on the economy in his speech.

 "Our point of departure will be the family - a safe family, work - dignified work, housing - housing for all," he said.